AshuOPragmatikosThrylos/LLD-Problems/OOPS/Aryan Mittal/notes.md

  - Trying to instantiate an abstract class means creating an object with unimplemented methods, leading to undefined or erroneous behavior if called
  - If an abstract method is called, the program would crash due to missing implementation

- - an abstract class can have no asbtract methods; but
+ - an abstract class can have no abstract methods; but
  - if a class has even 1 abstract method, the class has to be declared abstract

 4. Limitations of abstract class over interface?
  - multiple inheritance cannot be achieved with abstract classes

- - IMP: same-name default methods in multiple interfaces cause a conflict, but Java avoids the diamond problem by forcing (throwing compilation error) the implementing class to resolve it explicitly

  | Scenario                                     | Allowed? | Why?                                     |
 | -------------------------------------------- | -------- | ---------------------------------------- |